2. Setting up your course modules

 Module 4: Sustainable Living

-Within each module are the content, resources and activities that will help students understand your subject.
+Within each module are the content, resources and activities that will help learners understand your subject.
 Content, resources and activities in OpenLearning are added to pages within each module.

-The sequencing of your modules is also important for students to not only build their topic knowledge in a logical and appropriate flow, but also for capturing your students' interest.
+The sequencing of your modules is also important for learners to not only build their topic knowledge in a logical and appropriate flow, but also for capturing your learners' interest.

-For example, getting students to understand and practice sustainable thinking challenges in the first module, will enable them to apply that mindset to different living areas throughout the course.
+For example, getting learners to understand and practice sustainable thinking challenges in the first module, will enable them to apply that mindset to different living areas throughout the course.

 To set up your modules, go to Course Setup > Content

-We recommend your first module to be a Getting Started module - with your homepage, course outline and any preliminary info students need for your course.
+We recommend your first module to be a Getting Started module - with your homepage, course outline and any preliminary info learners need for your course.